⚠ Before you head to the water check the latest COVID-19 updates. We encourage you to follow CDC recommendations.

 In addition to the original version, a double or improved turle knot can be used if more knot strength is desired.
 What's the difference between the original knot and the improved knot?
 The improved or double turle uses a double overhand knot instead of a single overhand knot.
 This extra reinforcement is particularly beneficial when using softer monofilament tippet because it is less likely to slip out.

-When referring to turle knot strength, many fly anglers prefer to tie the double turle since it's a bit stronger and retains approximately 80% of its original line strength.
+When referring to turle knot strength, some anglers prefer to tie the double turle since it's a bit stronger and retains approximately 80% of its original line strength.
 Keep in mind that the turle knot and double turle are just two of the terminal fly fishing knots you can learn to tie.